-- A. Call taker verifies if the incident meets the criteria of a possible hate crime or hate incident. - B. Call taker notifies the Communications Senior or Supervisor. - C. Senior or Supervisor notifies the district sergeant and area commander. - D. Beat officer is dispatched as soon as reasonably practical, in accordance with BTS Communications procedures. - E. Dispatcher will dispatch the possible hate crime or hate incident over the MDT and not the radio. - F. If there is a question of whether or not the incident meets the criteria of a hate crime, the Communications Senior or Supervisor may contact the Hate Crime Detail during regular business hours and the Night Detective or On-Call BOI Detective during non-business hours.
+- A. Call taker verifies Incident meets criteria of possible hate crime or hate incident. - B. Call taker notifies Communications Senior or Supervisor.

+- C. Senior or Supervisor notifies District Sergeant and Area Commander. - D. Beat Officer is dispatched as soon as reasonably practical, in accordance with BTS Communications procedures. - E. Dispatcher will dispatch the possible hate crime or hate incident over the MDT and not the radio. - F. If there is a question of whether the incident meets the criteria of a hate crime or hatemotivated incident, the Communications Senior or Supervisor may contact the Hate Crime Detail during regular business hours or BOI On-Call during non-business hours.